cpboost/double-co-detr/readme.md

 ![image](https://github.com/user-attachments/assets/86417b1c-8c97-4da0-a6b1-c9521ff93715)

-## Project Background
+## Our work
-- 2024GAIIC - Dual Spectrum Object Detection from Drone Perspectives.
-We won the championship in a competition with over 1200 teams and more than 8200 submissions
+We won the championship in a competition with over 1200 teams and more than 8200 submissions.
+On the A leaderboard, we ranked second, while on the B leaderboard, we secured first place.
+Moreover, we were the only team among all the finalists that did not lose any points on the B leaderboard, demonstrating the strong generalization and accuracy of our approach.

+# Code Description

 ## Directory Structure
 ```
 project